Historical horse racing: Nebraska

 Nebraska has seen several attempts to legalize the machines.
 The Nebraska Legislature voted to authorize the machines in 2012, but the bill was vetoed by Governor Dave Heineman.
 The legislature then approved a state constitutional amendment in 2014 to allow historical racing, but it was struck from the ballot by the Nebraska Supreme Court based on a technicality.
 The state racing commission attempted in 2018 to approve the machines, but backed off after Attorney General Doug Peterson argued that the move was unconstitutional.

 New Hampshire

 In 2021, New Hampshire legalized historic horse racing machines at charitable gaming facilities.
+By 2023, machines were up and running at eight locations.
+The largest operation in the state, The Brook, has 505 machines and accounts for 41% of the state's HHR revenue.

 Oregon

 The Oregon Racing Commission approved Instant Racing machines at the state's racetracks in April 2003.
 Twenty units were installed at Multnomah Greyhound Park the next month.
 The terminals were moved to Portland Meadows in October.
 They were removed in November 2003 at the direction of the tracks' parent company, Magna Entertainment.
 The Commission in 2006 approved a request from Magna to bring the game back to Portland Meadows, but then reversed itself a year later under pressure from Attorney General Hardy Myers, who believed the machines to be illegal.

 The state enacted a new law legalizing Instant Racing in June 2013, and the game was relaunched at Portland Meadows in February 2015.
 Portland Meadows closed in 2019.

 Another horse track, Grants Pass Downs, sought to open a historical racing parlor with 225 machines.
 Their application was denied after the state Department of Justice determined that the latest generation of machines were games of chance rather than parimutuel betting, and therefore would violate the state constitution's prohibitions against casinos and private lotteries.